harrycresswell/harry/site/content/page/now.md

 url = "now"
 +++

-I’m in London, it’s finally starting to look like spring and I’m focusing on the following things:
+I’m in Hamburg right now, spring has finally sprung and I’m focusing on the following things:

 - Writing the second part to my Sketch Libraries article.
-- Working on client onboarding and automation for In Detail.
-- Working on my 4th Typeface — TS Sans (which is taking a while!)
+- Designing my 4th Typeface — TS Sans (which is taking a while!)
 - Launching a new website for a food project.

-Right now these are my priorities, I’m saying no to most other stuff...saying that, I’m still [open to opportunities](/design/).
+Right now these are my priorities, I’m saying no to most other stuff...saying that, I’m still [open to opportunities](/contact/).

 P.S. — We just launched a new look for [In Detail](https://indtl.com/).
 Go have a look if you haven’t already.

-**Last Updated:** March 14, 2018.
+**Last Updated:** April 04, 2018.
 (Page inspire by [Zen Habits](https://zenhabits.net/now/).)